MB3hel/Arduino-Core-MSP430/REWRITE.md

 ## Core

 - Implement the core (largely based on the old core) using the [Arduino Core API](https://github.com/arduino/ArduinoCore-API)
-- Ideally, DriverLib will not be used
-    - I may backtrack on this.
-It may provide useful abstractions between devices.
 - Serial Communications
     - USCI_A will support UART mode
     - USCI_B will support SPI and I2C mode